-9.(1) This section applies where the payment service provider of a payer is situated outside the British Islands and the intermediary payment service provider is d Approved by resolution of the States on 30th May 2007.
+9. (1) This section applies where the payment service provider of a payer is situated outside the British Islands and the intermediary payment service provider is situated within the British Islands.

+&lt;sup>d Approved by resolution of the States on 30th May 2007.